isaiahcat/AndroidWeather/README.md

 - Used Git and GitHub for version control
 - Analytics with Fabric.io Crashlytics
 - With some unit testing based on MVP boilerplate
-- Support both tablet and phone
+- Supports both tablet and phone

 ### Architecture and Boilerplate reference:
 Mindorks MVP Boilerplate: https://github.com/MindorksOpenSource/android-mvp-architecture